Have you been wondering what it takes to get the website (or post/page) on the 1st page of Google or any other search engine (Bing/Yahoo and others)?

 - Consistent content creation – ideally 4 times per week

 - Internal links – links between your posts within the web-page

 - Engagement – meaning comments to your posts and your engagement to those comments (ideally within 24 hours)

-- Sharing social – Share your content on Twitter, Facebook, Instagram, Pinterest, YouTube
+- Sharing Social – Share your content on Twitter, Facebook, Instagram, Pinterest, and YouTube